 Depending on the type of FlexNet Embedded licensing with which your purchased product is enabled, you might be required to upload a public key from the client to the license server.
 The producer will inform you whether this upload is necessary and will provide either the public key itself or the instructions on how to obtain it.
-You can upload this key using the FlexNet Embedded License Server Administrator command-line tool or a tool or method provided by the producer.
-The producer will direct you as to which means to use.
+You can upload this key using the FlexNet Embedded License Server Administrator command-line tool or the FlexNet License Server Manager or a tool or method provided by the producer.
+The producer will direct you as to which means to use